 - Premenstrual syndrome

 - High serum cholestrol

 - Acute stress

-Overall improvement of quality of life, physical fitness, work output, memory performances concentration are extra bonus of Yogic lifestyle.
+Overall improvement of quality of life, physical fitness, work output, memory performances concentration is an extra bonus of Yogic lifestyle.

 There is a general trend showing an increase in heart rate by average of 10beats/minutes and systolic blood pressure by 10mm Hg during asanas which do not involve deep breathing, where as asanas like Halasana and Yoga Mudra in addition to increases in systolic pressure ,there was an increase in diastolic blood pressure by 10 mmHg which returned to normal within one minute after these asanas.

 Before and after all asanas, there was an average increase in respiratory rate by 4/minutes.This was followed by cardiac imaging and Doppler flow across mitral tricuspid and aortic valve and Carotid Doppler where ever possible.
 Asanas like Savasana, Padmasana did not alter Doppler flow measurements significantly.